Express Gateway Documentation

 oauth2 credential created for them.

-The OAuth 2.0 policy will listen on the following endpoints:
+The OAuth 2.0 policy will listen on the following global endpoints:

 - Endpoint to provision authorization codes for the Authorization Code flow, or the access token for the Implicit Grant flow.
 Only POST is supported.

 - Endpoint to provision access tokens to support the Client Credentials and Password Credentials Grant flows.
 Only POST is supported.

 When a client has been authenticated and authorized, Express Gateway will append property and authentication headers to the request before proxying it to the downstream service, so that you can identify the consumer and the end-user in your service:

 If you need to pass some headers to the downstream services, you can use the headers policy.